Technology as a force for change: main takeaways from Salesforce.org Education Summit

 Salesforce held its 10th annual Education Summit on the 20th of April.
 It was an inspiring event with great new inspiration, insights, and reveals for education institutions worldwide.
 Salesforce has been increasingly active in the education space for some years now.
 It continues to deliver great products and services for digital experience, student and institution success, and engagement.

 Many inspirational keynotes were given by speakers such as activist and Nobel Peace Prize laureate Malala Yusafzai and ASU President Michael Crow.
-The speakers talked about how technology can be a great equalizer of opportunity by helping drive inclusivity, equal outcomes, and accessibility across education.
+The speakers talked about how technology can be a great equaliser of opportunity by helping drive inclusivity, equal outcomes, and accessibility across education.
 Institutions like ASU have seen massive growth in their student base and ability to scale education by embracing digital transformation.

 We also heard how strategic partnerships between the private and public sectors could help meet the challenges of the digital wave of change by ensuring that the workforce has the skills they need to succeed.
 The breakout sessions were inspiring to hear how they have innovated with eCommerce, Digital Campus experience, and data insights to create new business capabilities and value to their constituents.

 The Education Summit event revealed one of the new solutions: the Digital Campus.
-It combines three exciting products from the Salesforce family: Slack, Tableau, and Mulesoft.
-It enables you to leverage Slack and Mulesoft to break down data and communication silos between teams and drive collaboration while using Tableau for data-driven decision-making.
+It combines three exciting products from the Salesforce family: Slack, Tableau, and MuleSoft.
+It enables you to leverage Slack and MuleSoft to break down data and communication silos between teams and drive collaboration while using Tableau for data-driven decision-making.
 This is very important because often, siloed data and teams and lack of insight from data are three of the critical blockers to business success and transformation.
 With the Digital Campus solution, I see that it could help many institutions to speed up their ability to innovate.

 The second solution revealed was lifelong learning, and it combines again several products – namely Sales Cloud, Marketing Cloud, Experience Cloud, and Commerce Cloud – to deliver some key capabilities.
 It brings an “out-of-the-box” storefront and engagement experience as well as the ability to manage corporate partnerships and measure course performance to education institutions.
 It is fascinating as eCommerce is a topic that we have seen come up at an increasing pace across industries, and it is a hot topic in the world of education as well.
 That Salesforce has an offering tailored for Education is an up-and-coming development for those looking for more capability from the platform.